Lynn Adelman: United States vs. Hannah Dugan

 In April 2025, federal agents arrested Wisconsin circuit court judge Hannah Dugan and charged her with obstructing a federal proceeding and concealing a person from arrest.
 The situation arose from the case of Eduardo Flores-Ruiz, an undocumented immigrant who was appearing in Dugan's courtroom as a defendant.
 After being informed that federal agents were waiting outside the main courtroom entrance to detain Flores-Ruiz for deportation, Dugan allowed him to leave out of an alternate door.
 Dugan was indicted on May 13, and the case was randomly assigned to Adelman.
 The case received a rush of national attention as Democrats and legal experts denounced the arrest as an assault on the independence of the judiciary and an attempt by the Donald Trump administration to intimidate political opponents.

 Dugan's attorneys moved to dismiss the case on the basis of judicial immunity, official acts, and the Tenth Amendment.
 They wrote "The government's prosecution of Judge Dugan is virtually unprecedented and entirely unconstitutional".
 On August 26, 2025 Adelman ruled against Dugan, stating "There is no basis for granting immunity simply because some of the allegations in the indictment describe conduct that could be considered 'part of a judge's job'" and that Dugan "went well beyond her judicial role."
+After Dugan was convicted by the jury, Adelman denied her motions for acquittal and/or a new trial.
+On June 16, 2026, Adelman upheld the 2025 obstruction of justice verdict, declining the appeal of Dugan's 2025 felony conviction.
+On July 8, 2026, Adelman ordered Dugan to pay a fine of $5000 and declined to sentence her to serve any time in prison.

+Federal lawsuits against Joseph Mensah

+Adelman has presided over three separate civil trial lawsuits against former Milwaukee Police Department officer Joseph Mensah involving three people who Mensah shot to death, including Estate Of Antonio Gonzalez v.
+Joseph Anthony Mensah et al., Estate of Jay Anderson Jr., et al v.
+Joseph Anthony Mensah et al., and Estate of Alvin Cole et al. v.
+Joseph Anthony Mensah et al. All three lawsuits against Mensah were initially filed in 2021 and 2022, each of which alleged that Mensah used excessive force and that the Milwaukee Police Department promoted racism, and were then consolidated in September 2022.
+As of September 2025, Adelman has dismissed the lawsuits against Mensah of the deaths of Gonzalez and Anderson, but has allowed the lawsuit against Mensah for the death of Cole to continue.
+On September 11, 2025 the same day a second mistrial was ruled in Cole's case due to a hung jury, Adelman scheduled for a third civil trial against Mensah for Cole's death to start on May 4, 2026.
+On April 28, 2026, a third civil trial against Mensah over Cole's death would be avoided, with Cole's family in the process of finalizing an agreed settlement.